ding-lab/pollock/README.md

   * What task/mode is pollock to perform.
 Valid arguments are:
     * train
     * predict
+    * explain

 source_type
   * Input source type.
 Possible values are: from_seurat, from_10x, from_scanpy.

 module_filepath
   * If in prediction mode, this is the filepath to module to use for classification.
-For beta, available modules are stored in katmai at `/diskmnt/Projects/Users/estorrs/pollock/modules`.
+Pretrained modules can be downloaded here https://zenodo.org/record/5155939#.YQqxbxNKi-Y
   * If in training mode, this is the filepath where pollock will save the trained module.
+  * If in explain mode, this is the filepath to the module to use to explain the given pollock predictions.

 ###### mode specific arguments